revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 ### PLAN-06 — Kanban movement updates grid status (P0)

-**Evidence:** Source-derived; not executed in this review.
+**Evidence:** Executed in the docs host: task-003 was dragged from In progress to Blocked, then the Grid displayed its Blocked status while the search still isolated that same task.

 **Setup/reset:** Reload; choose Kanban; locate API integration in In progress.

-1. Drag API integration to Blocked ⇒ card moves once, column counts update and total stays 60 visible/100 total.
+1. Drag API integration to Blocked ⇒ card moves once, column counts update and total stays 100 visible/100 total.
 2. Return Grid and locate the task ⇒ Status is Blocked with same owner/name/dates.
 3. Return Kanban and reorder the card within Blocked ⇒ relative order changes without changing owner/status or duplicating the record.
 4. Reload ⇒ original In progress status/order return.